 It's important to note that the use of TESTS\ENVIRONMENT endorsed here would be invalid with the parallel harness.
-That harness provides a more elegant way to achieve the same effect, with the further benefit of freeing the TESTS\ENVIRONMENT variable for the user (see Section 15.2.3 [Parallel Test Harness], page 106).
+That harness provides a more elegant way to achieve the same effect, with the further benefit of freeing the TESTS\ENVIRONMENT variable for the user (see Section 15.2.3 [Parallel Test Harness], page 108).

-Another, less serious limitation of the serial harness is that it doesn't really distinguish between simple failures and hard errors; this is due to historical reasons only, and might be fixed in future Automake versions.
+Another, less serious limitation of the serial harness is that it doesn't distinguish between simple failures and hard errors; this is for historical reasons, and might be fixed in future Automake versions.